 15 Conclusion and Recommendations

-The study on 6G Use Cases and Service Requirements has identified potential enhancements to the 5G system and new capabilities that are needed to support operators’ needs to provide services in 6G.
+The study on 6G Use Cases and Service Requirements has identified potential enhancements to the 5G system and new capabilities that are needed to support the needs of operators and relevent stakeholders to provide services in 6G.

-Normative work should be started to support the consolidated potential functional and performance requirements (clause 14).
-Further consolidation of potential requirements may continue in the normative phase.
+Normative work should be started to support the consolidated potential functional and performance requirements (clause 14 in the present document).

-Potential requirements related to the IP Multimedia System (IMS) have been identified as part of this study.
-Since IMS is a “G-agnostic”, it is recommended that normative work on IMS should be done in TS 22.228 [138]and TS 22.173 [59].
+Additionally, the G-agnostic features in IMS may be enhanced based on the identified consolidated potential requirements, and such requirements are recommended to be captured in the IMS specifications.

+Computing related requirements that mention “Service Hosting Environment (Excluding RAN)” for services will be further worked on in the normative work.

+NOTE: SA1 considers this TR complete and has no intention to further revise this TR.

 * * * End of Changes * * *